Bg

 6 month old sleep schedule: Bedtime and nap schedule

 Once your baby turns 6 months old, they’re likely to settle into a fairly reliable schedule with 3 regular naps.
-This makes it easier to prioritize some naps at home while planning activities in between!
-We’ll equip you with a sample 6 month old sleep schedule and ways to combat any upcoming nap resistance.
+This often makes it easier to prioritize some naps at home while planning activities in between!
+In this article, we’ll equip you with a sample 6 month old sleep schedule and ways to combat any upcoming nap resistance.

 Editor's note